JeffHing/angular-cabinet/README.md

 }">...</div>
 ```

-The cabinetDirective watches for changes in the options, allowing for
+The cabinet directive watches for changes in the options, which allows for the
-dynamic updating of the options.
+options to be dynamically updated.

 #### Option Descriptions